-- Proposes to initiate or change the identification, evaluation or educational placement of the child or the provision of FAPE to the child; or - Refuses to initiate or change the identification, evaluation or educational placement of the child or the provision of FAPE to the child.
+- Proposes to initiate or change the identification, evaluation or educational placement of the child or the provision of FAPE to the child; or Refuses to initiate or change the identification, evaluation or educational placement of the child or the provision of FAPE to the child; or - Refuses to initiate or change the identification, evaluation or educational placement of the child or the provision of FAPE to the child.
 [34 C.F.R.
 300.503]